nathanaeldv/Mandelbrot-Inspired-Trend-Following-Trading-Strategy-on-the-S-P500/README.md

 - Transaction costs: 2 bps per unit of turnover
 - Slippage: 0 bps

-The combination of weekly rebalancing and a threshold rule significantly reduces unnecessary trading and reflects realistic operational constraints.
+The combination of weekly rebalancing and a threshold rule significantly **reduces unnecessary trading** and **reflects realistic operational constraints**.

 4. Backtesting Methodology